Igorbek/typescript-plugin-styled-components/README.md

 }
 ```

+# Notes

-> **Note** Technically, `typescript-plugin-styled-components` is not a TypeScript plugin, since it is only exposed as a TypeScript transformer.
+Technically, `typescript-plugin-styled-components` is not a TypeScript plugin, since it is only exposed as a TypeScript transformer.